Electronic Access Control

 - Occupancy Management: Using Net2 you can restrict the numbers entering a particular area to encourage social distancing

 - Remote Management tools: Net2Online or the app, Paxton Connect, is available for Net2 and Paxton 10 users allowing you to manage access to your sites wherever you are.

-The Access Control Manager (ACM) solution can be developed for larger-scale companies and is engineered with IT professionals in mind.
+The Avigilon Unity Access solution can be developed for larger-scale companies and is engineered with IT professionals in mind.
 This is designed to help you focus on securing your people, property and assets, while giving you the flexibility to respond to alerts wherever you are.
-It integrates with Avigilon’s CCTV software, Avigilon Control Center, to provide you with a powerful security solution.
+It integrates with Avigilon’s CCTV software, Avigilon Unity Video, (previously Avigilon Control Center), to provide you with a powerful security solution.

 Frequently Asked Questions